ratatui/ratatui-website/src/tutorial/counter-app/single-function.md

 - `k` decreases the counter
 - `q` exits the application

-Usually you'll be able to write code like the following:
+For Linux and MacOS, you'll be able to write code like the following:

 ```rust
     if crossterm::event::poll(std::time::Duration::from_millis(250))? {